hexaxsoftwares/houx.js/README.md

 ### 1. Introduction

-Pixel is a JavaScript framework designed to enhance creativity and speed in building web applications.
-It provides a flexible and intuitive way to creating interactive user interfaces using a declarative syntax.
+Pixel is a JavaScript framework designed with the target to enhancing creativity, speedy prototyping and efficient workflow while building web applications.
+It provides you with a flexible and intuitive API for creating an interactive user interfaces using a declarative syntax.

 Pixel is a framework where creativity meets efficiency.